NARMIS9/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      Hello, my name is Simran, and I am currently a third-semester student in the Digital Media and IT (DMIT) program.
+      Hello, my name is Simran, and I am currently a third-semester student in the Digital Media and IT (DMIT) program at NAIT.
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you